balabit/syslog-ng-gitbook/chapters/chapter_5/section_1.md

                 };
 ```

-You will see that python destinations require three parameters: Class, on-error, and value-pairs.
-Refer to the syslog-ng OSE documentation for a more thorough explanation of these
+You will see that the Python destination requires three options: `class()`, `on-error()`, and `value-pairs()`.
+Refer to the syslog-ng OSE documentation for a more thorough explanation of these options.

-#### Class
+#### class()

-The syntax for the class parameter is filename-without-extension.ClassName
+The syntax for the class parameter is `<filename-without-extension>.<ClassName>`.

-#### on-error
+#### on-error()

-Specifies what to do when a message can't be properly parsed.
+Specifies what to do when a message cannot be properly parsed.

-#### Value-pairs
+#### value-pairs()

-Specifies which name-value pairs will be generated from the message and passed in a dictionary to the python script
+Specifies which name-value pairs will be generated from the message and passed in a dictionary to the Python script.

-You can also include other arbitrary options in the config file, and these will be sent to Python in the form of a dictionary.
-Check out the chapter "Writing an Apache Kafka module in Python" if you want to learn more about this.
+You can also include other arbitrary options in the configuration file.
+These will be sent to Python in the form of a dictionary.
+Check out the chapter "Writing an Apache Kafka module in Python" if you want to learn more about this topic.

 ###The LogDestination class